American Legion ride to support local veterans

 GRANDVILLE, Mich.– The 4th Annual American Legion Riders Veterans Run is happening Saturday to support local veterans and in memory of Doug DeRidder.

-It begins at The Auxiliary of Post 179, but make sure you get there early!
+It begins at American Legion Post 179, but make sure you get there early!
 Registration and the free pancake breakfast starts at 9 a.m. with kickstands popping up at 11:30 a.m.

 Drivers pay $20, passengers $10.
 Both include the pulled-pork dinner and a t-shirt.
 All proceeds will go to the Veterans in Michigan, including Wilwin Lodge at Cygnet Cove.